Effaly/AHK-Game-Scripts/README.md

 This script allows you to auto-walk by pressing `NumLock` in every game, whether auto-walk is supported or not.

 ### DAI SEARCH SCRIPT (Dragon Age Inquisition Script)
-This script triggers the search every 3 seconds when pressing F8.
+This script triggers the search every 3 seconds when pressing `F8`.
 Pressing it again turns it off again.
 I also highly recommend the Mods [Search Radius Increased](https://www.nexusmods.com/dragonageinquisition/mods/1442) and [No Search Pulse Visualization](https://www.nexusmods.com/dragonageinquisition/mods/3171)

 ### DAO ITEMHIGHTLIGHT SCRIPT (Dragon Age Origins Script)
-This script highlights any interactable item near you for 5 seconds every 5 seconds.
+This script highlights any interactable item near you for 5 seconds every 5 seconds by pressing `F8`.